 Late last year, I was really missing and craving for doughnuts but I knew I have to make them myself.
 So I searched the internet for recipes looking for the best (in my humble opinion) there is.
 But then I came across one that says baked doughnuts.
 Imagine that!
 So I do not have to fry them?
 That would be great, right?
 Healthier or at least less fat and not to mention greasy or oily.
 But as I go on reading through the recipe, I learned that it requires a doughnut pan which, of course, I do not have (yet), that was disappointing, right!.
 But now I am more determined and..Alas!..with some hard work and perseverance I finally found a recipe for baked doughnuts without using doughnut pan, this is what I found when I refined my search to ‘rolled and baked’ doughnuts, a recipe from Mel’s Kitchen Cafe.

-- ½ Tbsp active dry yeast/ instant yeast
+- 1/2 tablespoon active dry yeast / instant yeast

-- 1 Tbsp butter, melted at room temperature
+- 1 tablespoon butter - - melted at room temperature

 - 1 egg

-- 2 Tbsp powdered milk (or coffee creamer)
+- 2 tablespoons powdered milk - (or coffee creamer)